kc-moharana/EDTI/README.md

 ##Citation

 ## PERL implementation
+Active perl is used to develop the tool.
+###System requirements
+Currently supports only Windows XP/7/8.

 ###Dependacies
 Following modules are need to be installed
 * Tkx
 * GD
 * DBI
 * Graph

-##System requirements
-Currently supports only Windows XP/7/8.
+### Changes and bug fixes
+* PPI data integration
+* First version stable: June 12, 2015